akumar1807/on_track_sysid/README.md

 # on\_track\_sysid

-**This is a ROS 2 package for end-to-end vehicle system identification on a scaled autonomous racecar (simulation *or* Jetson-based car).**
+**ROS 2 package for end-to-end vehicle system identification on a scaled autonomous racecar (simulation *or* Jetson-based car).**

-To incorporate your own on-board computer, simply enter the model name when prompted for `self.racecar_version`

 It automates

-1. **Data Collection** of longitudinal/lateral speed, yaw-rate and steering input.
+1. **Data logging** of longitudinal/lateral speed, yaw-rate and steering input.
 2. **Neural-network aided identification** of the lateral tyre model (Pacejka C-α coefficients).
 3. **Lookup-table generation** for downstream controllers.